 Unless you plan to pump exclusively, there’s no point going with yours.

-However, if you need help learning how to use a breast pump, ask for a lactation consultant and he or she will put you through it.
+However, if you need help learning how to use a breast pump, ask for a lactation consultant who will put you through it.

 Personal Clothes